Phenylephrine: Decongestant

-Phenylephrine is used as a decongestant sold as an oral medicine or as a nasal spray.
-It is a common ingredient in over-the-counter decongestants in the United States.

-Phenylephrine is used as an alternative to pseudoephedrine as a decongestant, whose availability has been restricted due to a potential for use in the illicit synthesis of methamphetamine.
+Phenylephrine is used as an alternative to pseudoephedrine as a decongestant, the availability of which has been restricted in some countries due to a potential for use in the illicit synthesis of methamphetamine.
 Its efficacy as an oral decongestant has been questioned, with several independent studies finding that it provided no more relief to sinus congestion than a placebo.

 A 2007 meta-analysis concluded that the evidence for its effectiveness is insufficient, though another meta-analysis published shortly thereafter by researchers from GlaxoSmithKline found the standard 10-mg dose to be more effective than a placebo; however, the fact that GSK markets many products containing phenylephrine has raised some speculation regarding selective publishing and other controversial techniques.
 A 2007 study by Wyeth Consumer Healthcare notes that 7 studies available in 1976 support the efficacy of phenylephrine at a 10 mg dosage.
 The Food and Drug Administration withdrew the indication "for the temporary relief of nasal congestion associated with sinusitis" in 2007.

-Two studies published in 2009, examined the effects of phenylephrine on symptoms of allergic rhinitis by exposing people to pollen in a controlled, indoor environment.
-Neither study was able to distinguish between the effects of phenylephrine or a placebo.
+Two studies published in 2009 examined the effects of phenylephrine on symptoms of allergic rhinitis by exposing people to pollen in a controlled, indoor environment.
+Neither study was able to distinguish between the effects of phenylephrine and a placebo.
 Pseudoephedrine and loratadine–montelukast therapy were found to be significantly more effective than both phenylephrine and placebo.

-Pseudoephedrine was previously much more commonly available in the United States, however, provisions of the Combat Methamphetamine Epidemic Act of 2005 placed restrictions on the sale of pseudoephedrine products to prevent the clandestine manufacture of methamphetamine.
-Since 2004, phenylephrine has been increasingly marketed as a substitute for pseudoephedrine; some manufacturers have changed the active ingredients of products to avoid the restrictions on sales.
-Phenylephrine has been off patent for some time, and many generic brands are available.
+Pseudoephedrine was previously much more commonly available in the United States.
+However, provisions of the Combat Methamphetamine Epidemic Act of 2005 placed restrictions on the sale in the United States of pseudoephedrine products to prevent the clandestine manufacture of methamphetamine.
+Since 2004, phenylephrine has been increasingly marketed as a substitute for pseudoephedrine; some manufacturers have changed the active ingredients of products to avoid restrictions on sales.
+Phenylephrine has been off-patent for some time, and many generic brands are available.

+In September 2023, an independent advisory committee to the U.S. Food and Drug Administration (FDA) unanimously agreed that there is insufficient evidence showing that "orally administered phenylephrine is effective as a nasal decongestant".
+The committee also unanimously believes that this does not need further study.
+The FDA responded to the committee, stating it would take its advice under advisement.
+In November 2024, the FDA proposed to remove oral phenylephrine as an active ingredient that can be used in over-the-counter (OTC) monograph drug products for the temporary relief of nasal congestion.

 Hemorrhoids

 Hemorrhoids are caused by swollen veins in the rectal area.
 Phenylephrine can be used topically to prevent symptoms of hemorrhoids.
-Phenylephrine causes the constriction of vascular smooth muscle and is often used in the treatment of hemorrhoids presumably to narrow the swollen veins and relieve the attendant pain.
-However, veins—unlike arteries—contain less vascular smooth muscle in their walls so the mechanism by which pain relief is achieved is likely related to something other than vascular change alone.
+Phenylephrine causes the constriction of vascular smooth muscle and is often used in the treatment of hemorrhoids to narrow the swollen veins and relieve the attendant pain.
+However, veins contain less vascular smooth muscle in their walls than arteries.
 Products for treatment may also include substances that will form a protective barrier over the inflamed area, resulting in less pain when feces are passed.

+Phenylephrine hydrochloride at 0.25% is used as a vasoconstrictor in suppository formulations for hemorrhoid treatment.